 2.3.
 Any Hub Transactions presented by MEH will be treated on a non-discriminatory basis with Hub Transactions requested directly from Peoples in accordance with Section 2.6 hereof.
-MEH will process and present all requests for service to Peoples on a timely and non-discriminatory basis; provided, however, that MEH shall not be obligated to present to Peoples any proposed Hub Transaction for which MEH determines that the gross revenues would be less than the sum of the amounts specified in clauses (ii)(A), (B) and (C) of the definition of Cumulative Net Revenues.
+MEH will process and present all requests for service to Peoples on a timely and non-discriminatory basis; provided, however, that MEH shall not be obligated to present to Peoples any proposed Hub Transaction for which MEH determines that the gross revenues would be less than the sum of the amounts specified in clauses (ii)(A), (B), (C) and (D) of the definition of Cumulative Net Revenues.

 2.4 a.
-Peoples will provide MEH with accurate information regarding Hub Capacity, by category, for Transportation Service Transactions (firm and interruptible), Storage Service Transactions (firm and interruptible) and Parking and Loan Transactions, as follows:
+Peoples will provide MEH with accurate information regarding Hub Capacity, by category, for Transportation Service Transactions (firm and interruptible), Storage Service Transactions (firm and interruptible) and Parking and Loan Transactions (interruptible), as follows:

 Peoples will inform MEH of the Hub Capacity for each Month no later than five (5) Business Days before the beginning of such Month;